mparsley1/eo-docs/README.md

 It has been used to matchup Sentinel-2 NDMI values to a timeseries of bird tracking values.

 Usage instructions are given in the readme.
+It will be necessary to modify the code to adapt it to the format or your CSV file, and to obtain other variables, other than NDMI.

+# Acknowledgements

+This software was developed by [Compass Information](https://compass.ie), as part of the ECHOES project.

+The project is funded through [an Irish Welsh Programme](https://irelandwales.eu), which promotes co-operation in the areas of innovation, climate change and sustainable development.
+It is part-funded by the 2014-2020 European Regional Development Fund, through the Welsh Government.